unRob/milpa/.milpa/docs/milpa/command/spec.md

 ## Options

-The `options` map describes the named options that may be passed to a command.
+The `options` map describes the named options that may be passed to a command (i.e. `--name value`).
 Options require a `name` and a `description`.
 The `name` of the option will become available to commands through the environment variable named `MILPA_OPT_$NAME` where `$NAME` means the uppercased value of key for an option.
 For example, an option at the key `scheme` will be available as your command's environment variable `MILPA_OPT_SCHEME`.

 > ⚠️ Options are not available as positional arguments to your command.
 The same character restrictions as arguments apply to options.